-On March 9, 2022, the Company completed the acquisition of an aerospace composite manufacturing company, whereby it acquired all the purchased assets and assumed selected liabilities in exchange for a total consideration consisting of (i) \$1.5 million in cash, and (ii) restricted stock units of Joby Aviation common stock with the aggregate acquisition date fair value of \$0.1 million.
+On March 9, 2022, the Company completed the acquisition of an aerospace composite manufacturing company, whereby it acquired all the purchased assets and assumed selected liabilities in exchange for a total consideration consisting of (i) \$1.5 million in cash, and (ii) RSUs with the aggregate acquisition date value of \$0.1 million.
 The acquisition was accounted for as a business combination as the assets acquired and liabilities assumed constituted a business in accordance with ASC 805 Business Combinations.
-The purchase consideration of \$1.5 million was allocated to the following: a \$1.1 million in favorable lease assets, \$0.4 million of acquired machinery and equipment, \$0.1 million of acquired current assets, and \$0.1 million of acquired current liabilities.
+The purchase consideration of \$1.5 million was allocated to the following: a \$1.1 million in favorable lease assets, \$0.4 million of acquired machinery and equipment, \$0.1 million of acquired current liabilities.